 Although we haven't deployed Micros at program class sites yet, we have purchased several for our 3D ThinkLink Creativity Lab, where we've introduced our teachers to them.
 Our expectation is that teachers will enjoy using the Micro so much that they'll greatly increase their own 3D design and printing skills, then use that knowledge to better tailor our 3D ThinkLink curriculum to their students' particular needs.

-Tom Meeks demonstrates the M3D Micro during 3D ThinkLink teacher training
+Tom Meeks demonstrates the M3D Micro during 3D ThinkLink teacher training |

 The Micro is also part of the Tech Pack we give our top students when they complete training to be Youth Mentors.
 Their mission is to use the printers in sharing their 3D skills with people in their communities, acting as role models to promote positive change.

-Freestate ChalleNGe Academy grad Aunya' Jones, our first Youth Mentor,
+Freestate ChalleNGe Academy grad Aunya' Jones, our first Youth Mentor, works with her M3D Micro printer |

 As Tom noted in his Idearoom3D blog, we're eagerly awaiting the release of the bigger, faster M3D Pro, which won't have to be connected to a laptop while printing.
 Meanwhile, keep an eye on our YouTube channel for more tips about using the M3D Micro.